 So you’ve bought yourself a brand new 3D printer and you can’t wait to get started.
 Trouble is, you can’t just jump right in.
-Before that, you’ll have to know exactly how and why 3D printers are calibrated.
+Before that, you’ll have to know how and why 3D printers are calibrated.
 That’s where we come in.

 This guide will explain how you can calibrate your 3D printer.
 We’ll also be covering a little of the science behind it all, but we’ll try to keep things as easily understandable as possible so don’t worry.
-Now, let’s start by addressing the most basic question: “why do we need to calibrate at all?”.
+Now, let’s start by addressing the common question: “why do we need to calibrate at all?”.

 What Is Calibration For?

 Imagine you’re a baker.
-You’ve finally created a recipe that makes perfect bread every time.
+You’ve finally created a recipe that makes perfect bread each and every time.
 Congratulations!
 But fans keep writing to you telling you the recipe doesn’t work.
 After a while, you realize it’s because they’re all using the wrong size of baking tin.
 So how could this have been avoided?

 Calibration allows 3D printers to avoid scenarios like this.
 Essentially, calibration helps ensure every print comes out exactly the same, regardless of the equipment used to create it.
 Nothing lopsided will be printed (unless that’s your intention), and your creations will be identical every time.

 Preparing For Calibration

 3D printers are very complex machines, and as such, calibration isn’t a one-click kind of task.
 We’d recommend setting aside at least half an hour to allow you to really get to the bottom of any issues that might occur.